 Widow’s Holi in Vrindavan

-Sure you haven’t heard about this one, ever.
-We all are aware of the cruel traditions that widows in India have to adopt.
+Sure, you haven’t heard about this one, ever.
+We are all aware of the cruel traditions that widows in India have to adopt.
 The widowed women aren’t allowed to play with colours or even wear anything colourful.
-A lot of times, they were also sent to widow houses in Vrindavan and Varanasi, shed worldly dreams and embrace spirituality.
+A lot of times, they were also sent to widow houses in Vrindavan and Varanasi, shed worldly dreams, and embrace spirituality.
 But recently, the widows of Pagal Baba Vidhwa Ashram in Vrindavan broke all norms and splashed colours on each other on Holi.
-Since then, the Vidhwa Ashram widows have been playing Holi every year to add some happiness to in their otherwise regular lives.
+Since then, the Vidhwa Ashram widows have been playing Holi every year to add some happiness to their otherwise regular lives.

 Do not forget to stop by and celebrate the festival with these beautiful souls.
 Spreading love and happiness only increases it multiple times.